nasarar/Post_Covid19_Vacation_Projection/README.md

 #### 1.2.2 Hot spots identifier around the world

--	To test our model: first we will focus on US, Isreal and UK, the countries that are doing good with vaccinating their population.
+-	We will test our model on countries that are doing well with their vaccination efforts.
+The United States, Israel and United Kingdom will be used.
--

 #### 1.2.3 Status update for top 10 high frequency frequently visited vacation spots

 ###### Link : https://caen-keepexploring.canada.travel/things-to-do/10-surprising-places-ontario

-##### 1.2.4 Full vaccinated population status:
+##### 1.2.4 Fully vaccinated population status:

 We will be using the website mentioned (https://ourworldindata.org/covid-vaccinations)